github/incubator-airflow/README.md

 - Hide `Delete` button from the main Airflow page
 - Fix `bail.` button onclick action to redirect correctly to the DAG page
 - Fix too many notifications bug that would call the on failure notification callback on every scheduler loop https://github.com/github/airflow-sources/issues/2712
+- Fix logging error where the Subprocess would write the logs into the console instead of to the worker log file.
+[Associated commit](https://github.com/github/incubator-airflow/commit/e8e19f2b44449e8ad5f2943500f6613ba9d72317).
+This aims to fix the bug described in the Open Source Jira board [1](https://issues.apache.org/jira/browse/AIRFLOW-7030) and [2](https://issues.apache.org/jira/browse/AIRFLOW-6904).

 Every change from our fork to the original project can be checked by comparing the